appleboy/jira-action/README.md

           transition: "Start Progress"
 ```

-### Transition issue to In Review when PR is opened
+### Transition issue to "In Review" when a PR is opened

 ```yaml
 on: